Wildfires scorch parts of Europe amid extreme heat wave

 President Recep Tayyip Erdogan’s government came under criticism for its inadequate response and preparedness to fight large-scale wildfires, including a lack of modern firefighting planes.

 Joseph Wilson reported from Barcelona, Spain.
-Angela Charlton in Paris, Renata Brito in Barcelona, and Suzan Frazer in Istanbul, contributed to this report.
+Angela Charlton in Paris, Renata Brito in Barcelona, and Suzan Fraser in Istanbul, contributed to this report.

 Follow all AP stories on climate change issues at https://apnews.com/hub/climate